akjems/python-chess-independence-problem/README.md

 ## Notes

 Membership testing with sets and dictionaries is much faster, O(1), than searching sequences, O(n).
 When testing "a in b", b should be a set or dictionary instead of a list or tuple.
+ -but-
+  Because set is an unordered collection.
+Since no order is expected, it makes no sense to retrieve an element at given position - it is expected to be random.

 frozensets, frozensets are immutable sets.
 They are not faster than regular sets.